 Estate planning is essential; not just for the rich, middle-aged, or older adults, but even for those who are as young as 18 years of age.
 Consider the many benefits of a thoughtful plan:

 - Your care in the event of incapacitation

 - Avoiding the need to probate your estate through the courts

 - Gifting of personal property

 Having the benefit of time is a gift, not only in life, but when considering your estate plan.
 Time allows you to plan well in advance, giving you the opportunity to be more strategic in utilizing options that may allow you to implement ideas such as asset transfers, healthcare directives, and power of attorney.
 All of these, and other considerations, not only reduces the decision-making burden on loved ones, but may also minimize tax liability or asset depletion due to the cost of substantial medical or long-term care.

-Estate administration, upon your incapacitation or death, begins with the executor of your estate or your named personal representative, which is why this is one of the more important decisions during the planning process.
+Estate probate & administration, upon your incapacitation or death, begins with the executor of your estate or your named personal representative, which is why this is one of the more important decisions during the planning process.
 This person is assuming not only important responsibilities, but also committing his or her time to properly administer your estate plan according to your wishes.
 In some cases, the executor or personal representative may benefit from the support and guidance of an attorney who can help by facilitating the process and proceedings.

 In addition to locating important documents and notifying entities such as: Social Security Administration, pension and annuity providers, and others of the death, the executor has several other legal responsibilities, some of which include: